Performance Air Filters (Sports Air Filters) – a guide for the asthmatic.

 Original Panel Filter

 Paper air filters are normally flat and pleated (known as a panel filter).
 They are normally housed in a box and fitted standard by most car manufacturers as they are cost effective.
-If maintained (cleaned) or replaced regularly they can flow adequate amounts of air to the engine.
+If maintained (cleaned) or replaced regularly they can flow adequate (enough for a mostly standard setup car) amounts of air to the engine.

 Foam Air Filters